Skip to content

 }

-this is our data extraction function, this is where the schema(category) is taken:
+This is our data extraction function, where the schema (category) is retrieved:

 auto schemas = atomicassets::get_schemas(assets_itr->collection_name);